MRI Data Protection Policy

 About this policy

 This data protection policy sets out the basis on how MRI Trading AG and its affiliated companies (together “MRI”) will process any personal data.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-This policy is written to comply with the applicable provisions under data protection law, especially the new EU General Data Protection Regulation.
-Further details about the EU-GDPR can be found at EUGDPR.org.
+This policy is written to comply with the applicable provisions under data protection law, especially the new EU General Data Protection Regulation (GDPR) and the new Swiss Federal Act on Data Protection (FDPA).

 These definitions should help you to understand this policy.